Maximise Your Bonus: Boost Your Pension and Save on Tax

 • Murray Humphrey

-• Income tax (at your marginal rate)
+• Income Tax at your marginal rate

-• National Insurance (NI)
+• National Insurance contributions

-Benefits of Paying a Bonus into your Pension
+Benefits of paying a bonus into your pension

 The biggest benefit of paying your bonus into your pension are the tax savings.
 If you receive your bonus as cash, then you’ll need to pay the corresponding National Insurance and Income Tax at your marginal rate.
 However, when you elect to add your bonus to your pension, it’s completely tax-free.
 You get to keep the full amount.